 Soil Amendments: An extensive array of 31 organic-approved amendments and mixes specific to our area, everything from Azomite to Sulfur, offered in 2 sizes of small pre-packed plant-based biodegradable clamshells and in 25 and 50lb bags.
 Our "Chimacum Blend" is an all-purpose fertilizer mixed in house, perfect for our local soils.
 We carry 6 Down to Earth organic fertilizer blends (Acid Mix 4-3-6, All-purpose 4-6-2, Citrus Mix 6-3-3, Fruit Tree 6-2-4, Rose & Flower 4-8-4 and Vegan Mix 3-2-2.)
 3 Liquid fertilizer foliar sprays (Maxicrop liquid seaweed 0-0-1, Liquid fish & kelp fertilizer 2-4-1, and Worm Castings Concentrate in Quart and Gallon sizes.)
 We carry Nutri-Rich Granular Fertilizer 4-3-2 as well for vegetables, flowers, shrubs and lawns.

-Soils and Composts: Six options including Short’s Magical Soil, 3 varieties from Cedar Grove, Black Gold (see announcement), and Coco Coir.
+Soils and Composts: including 3 varieties from Cedar Grove and Coco Coir.

 Alder Sawdust: Perfect for tucking in your new perennials, to protect them from the cold, retain moisture, prevent weeds, and encourage mycelial networks.
 Repurposed burlap coffee sacks filled with 2.66 cubic feet for $4.99, or bring in a small pick-up truck and fill it yourself for $25 per cubic yard.
 Herman Brothers, Port Angeles.